Are the Games of Nonchalance From Dispatches From Elsewhere Real? Here's the Scoop

 In a 2011 interview with Wired, Hull described the Games of Nonchalance as an art installation that inspired people to work together to uncover secrets hidden beneath the surface of everyday reality.
 “I’m very motived by the idea of reengineering the way people interact with space and other people,” he said.
 “I want to empower people to gather and do untraditional things.”
 To pull off the complicated experience, Hull recruited actors and businesses to become part of the game, and he hid clues in everyday objects like street signs, bricks, and pay phones throughout San Francisco.
 And while that all sounds pretty harmless, the danger (as Dispatches From Elsewhere explores) is when participants take the experience a little too seriously.

 Is the Jejune Institute Real?

 Jeff Hull and the Games of Nonchalance may be real, but the cult-like Jejune and its founder, Octavio Coleman Esq. (as well as its enemy counterpart, the Elsewhere Public Works Agency), are all imaginary components of the world designed by Hull.
-As Segel explained to the Los Angeles Times, he was drawn to the story after watching The Institute because the experience seems like "the perfect metaphor for life."
-He later added, "We have no idea what the point [of life] is.
-And it's our job to try to construct meaning from our experiences."
-While it's clear that Dispatches From Elsewhere draws heavily on Hull's creation, what isn't clear yet is whether the characters will be able to draw the line between reality and virtual reality.
-We'll just have to watch when it comes to Amazon Prime Video in May!
+As Segel explained to the Los Angeles Times, he was drawn to the story after watching The Institute because the experience seems like “the perfect metaphor for life.”
+He later added, “We have no idea what the point [of life] is.
+And it’s our job to try to construct meaning from our experiences.”
+While it’s clear that Dispatches From Elsewhere draws heavily on Hull’s creation, what isn’t clear yet is whether the characters will be able to draw the line between reality and virtual reality.
+We’ll just have to watch to find out!